-By Cristhian Bonilha, UTFPR Brazil
+By Cristhian Bonilha, UTFPR BR Brazil

 Most of the programmers who come to write contests with programming exercises agree in four caracteristics that every contest should achieve.
 Although not all of them are always achieved, more is better.
 The caracterists are the following: